Tak783/healthmax/README.md

 4. The balance between quality and speed varies depending on product maturity, feature phase/priorities, company lifecycle, and mulifaceted risk tolerance
 5. This project demonstrates one version of that balance — other versions are valid (e.g. more speed, less quality or vice versa)

-### ✅ Unit, Integration & UI Tests
+## ✅ Unit, Integration & UI Tests
 * Given the challenge was focused more on UI/UX, unit and integration tests were less prioritised
 * Unit tests were written to demonstrate skillset in `CoreSharedModelsTests`, `UserBiometricsFeatureTests`
 * One UI test was written in `LaunchViewUITests`
-* No integration tests were written — in other projects, more tests, including Integration tests, would be expected and written with TDD
+* No integration tests were written — in other projects, more tests, including Integration tests, would be written with TDD
     * See example from an older poject: [Stocks repo](https://github.com/Tak783/Stocks/tree/main/Layers/Feature/StocksFeedFeature/Tests/StocksFeedFeatureTests))
     * Other more recent examples can be supplied
 * `XCTest` was chosen over `SwiftTesting` for speed and familiarity

-### ⏩ Not Done (for Speed)
+## ⏩ Not Done (for Speed)
 1. Accessibility / Dynamic Type
 2. Localisation of strings and metric systems
 3. Back buttons or skip buttons in the quiz
 4. Further modularisation
-5. Sad paths + paywall example
+5. Sad paths, resotrative paths, + paywall example
+6. Integration tests or extensive unit & UI tests for everything (did a few to demostrate)

-### 🧱 Architecture
+## 🧱 Architecture
 ### Architecture
 * App is built on top of multiple platform-agnostic frameworks that exist inside their own projects, split into layers.
 Reasoning and design are discussed in the sections below
 * Each layer project(framework) can be built and tested on its own, including the Presentation Layer Application targets.
 * There are six layers: `Core Foundational`, `Core Healthmax`, `Feature Layer`, `Core Presentation Layer`, `Feature UI`, the `Presentation Layer`
 * Layer dependencies are used vertically: each module can import from layers below or in the same layer,never above
-* In this discussion, the bottom layer is `Core Foundational`, the top layer is `Presentation Layer`
+* In this discussion, the bottom layer is `Foundation Layer`, the top layer is `Presentation Layer`

 ### Architecture Diagram
 <img width="1000" alt="5.
 Architecture Diagram" src="https://github.com/user-attachments/assets/de66e16d-73a8-47a7-bd23-d7befcda75d0"/>